 #6 – Mint Leaves or Mint Oil

 Both mint leaves and mint oil can be used as a hives treatment.
 You can chill mint leaves and apply them directly to the affected skin.
-You can also freeze mint leaves in ice cubes and then wrap the ice cubes in a cloth, applying to the skin.
-Mint essential oil can be chilled and use on skin to help reduce pain, inflammation and swelling.
+You can also freeze mint leaves in ice cubes and then wrap the ice cubes in a cloth and apply them to the skin.
+Mint essential oil can be chilled and used on the skin to help reduce pain, inflammation, and swelling.

 #7 – Natural Herbal Antihistamines

 Basil may help to reduce the level of histamines in the body and may calm the body so it stops fighting itself.
-To use basil, steam some basil leaves and apply the lives right to the hives.
+To use basil, steam some basil leaves and apply them right to the hives.

-This herb also has natural antihistamine properties and it has been used for decades in Europe to help treat various skin conditions.
-You can take coldsfoot as a pill or you can grind the leaves and make a paste from the leaves, applying the paste directly to skin.
+This herb also has natural antihistamine properties and has been used for decades in Europe to help treat various skin conditions.
+You can take coltsfoot as a pill or you can grind the leaves and make a paste from the leaves, applying the paste directly to the skin.

 #8 – Aloe Vera Gel

-Aloe Vera is well known as an herbal remedy for skin conditions and it offers an excellent natural hives treatment that provides great results.
+Aloe Vera is well known as an herbal remedy for skin conditions, and it offers an excellent natural hives treatment that provides great results.
 You can apply Aloe Vera gel topically to the area affected by hives.
-It will help to reduce inflammation, relieves itching, eliminates pain and stinging, cools the surrounding tissue and reduces redness as well.
+It will help to reduce inflammation, relieve itching, eliminate pain and stinging, cool the surrounding tissue, and reduce redness as well.
 The gel also increases the rate of healing, helping your skin recover from hives even faster.
-You can also use the Aloe Vera gel on skin that has not yet been infected, which may help to keep the hives from spreading to those areas.
+You can also use Aloe Vera gel on skin that has not yet been infected, which may help to keep the hives from spreading to those areas.

 #9 – OxyHives

-People trying to get rid of hives use several medicines, pills and creams.
+People trying to get rid of hives use several medicines, pills, and creams.
 By taking pills, people tend to face many side effects and hardly get their hives treated.
-In case of using creams in trying to get rid of hives, they get their body messed up and sticky.
-Therefore, OxyHives has been introduced to help people get rid of hives once and for all.
+In the case of using creams to try to get rid of hives, they get their bodies messed up and sticky.
+Therefore, OxyHives have been introduced to help people get rid of hives once and for all.
 OxyHives is a safe and natural homeopathic remedy that could be highly beneficial in treating hives.
-All you need to do is spray it on your skin and you would see all the hives disappear in a short period.
-It is made up of all-natural ingredients that when they come in contact with bloodstream it immediately starts to function as an effective bodyguard.
+All you need to do is spray it on your skin and you will see all the hives disappear in a short period of time.
+It is made up of all-natural ingredients that, when they come in contact with the bloodstream, immediately start to function as an effective bodyguard.
 Click here to learn more about OxyHives.

-When you’re dealing with hives, you want to find a way to cure hives.
+When you’re dealing with hives, you want to find a way to cure them.
 While the treatments outlined in this guide offer great results, it’s always better to try to prevent hives before they occur.
-To learn more about hives treatment, symptoms, causes, dangers and more, simply browse through the website.
+To learn more about hives treatment, symptoms, causes, dangers, and more, simply browse through the website.